What Can I Do with An Economics Major? (Taken from https://whatcanidowiththismajor.com/major/)

-- Economics can serve as good preparation for graduate programs in economics, law, public administration, international affairs, management science, or business.
+- Economics can serve as good preparation for graduate programs in economics, law, public administration, international affairs, environmental science, management science, or business.

-- Gaining relevant experience through part-time and summer jobs or internships is critical.
+- Gaining relevant experience through internships is critical.

-- Skills you may build include: data acquisition and analysis techniques, critical thinking, report writing, competency with relevant software, and the ability to identify economic trends.
+- Important skills for economists to gain: data acquisition and analysis techniques, critical thinking, report writing, competency with relevant software, and the ability to identify economic trends.

-- Learn about economics and business careers through research on internet sites and books, informational interviews with professionals, and exposure to work environments through shadowing, volunteering, or interning.
+- Learn about economics and business careers through research on internet sites and books, informational interviews of professionals, and exposure to work environments through shadowing, volunteering, or interning.